 We’ve covered three options for wireless internet connection: access points, repeaters, and a bridge.

 All three options work but have their own time, place, and limitations.
-If you have a medium-sized business, installing access points connecting to your router via cable will be the best option and give you the best performance.
+Do you have a medium-sized business?
+If so, installing access points connecting to your router is the best option and gives you the best performance.

 In those cases, you can explore the bridge option.
 The bridge allows separate networks to communicate and work as one over a wireless connection.